-Even before driving your Winnebago View motorhome off the lot, we bought our Surge Guard 30amp surge protector.
+Even before driving our Winnebago View motorhome off the lot, we bought a Surge Guard 30amp surge protector.

 We purchased and installed a WeBoost WiFi booster under the dinette table of our View.
-It is 12volt powered and uses a small antenna mounted to the motorhome’s exterior roof.
+It is 12 volt powered and uses a small antenna mounted to the motorhome’s exterior roof.

 It is programmable to monitor many systems and displays any engine fault codes that may arise.
-It is a great addition to the Mercedes Benz engine monitoring system.
+The Scan Gauge is a great addition to the Mercedes Benz engine monitoring system.

 A friend who also had a Winnebago View introduced us to an external Mopeka propane tank level indicator that attaches to our propane tank.

-After upgrading our original rubber valve stems to the Borg stainless valve stems, Dan installed the TST 507 sensors on each tire on our View and synchronized them to the TPMS monitor that we keep on the dashboard window.
+After upgrading our original rubber valve stems to the Borg stainless valve stems, Dan installed the TST 507 sensors on each tire on our View.
+He then, synchronized each sensor to the TPMS monitor that we keep on the dashboard window.

 Winnebago View Tow Package

 This upgrade allows us to use our toad as a scout vehicle, exploring and grocery getter.
-It also opportune us to camp longer in one spot without moving our View.
+It also opportunes us to camp longer in one spot without moving our View.

-READ MORE: CURT Rambler Tow Bar for Motorhomes
+PRO TIP: Read why we opted for the CURT Rambler Tow Bar for Motorhomes

 Wrapping up our Winnebago View Upgrades and Modifications